 Digital Object Identifier (DOI)

 Beggs, John; Nakada, Satoko; Fenoglio, Kristina; Wu, Jie; Coons, Stephen; and Kerrigan, John F., "Hypothalamic Hamartomas Associated With Epilepsy: Ultrastructural Features" (2008).
-Neurobiology.
+Translational Neuroscience.
 436.